 - Extremely Relaxed: Lives up to its name; many go limp when picked up.

-- Perfect For: Quiet households, seniors, families wanting a predictable, cuddly companion.
+- Perfect For: Quiet households and seniors wanting a predictable companion.

 - Playfully Gentle: More active and inquisitive than the Ragdoll; retains kitten-like playfulness.